0xBlueshiftLabs/Binance-API-Price-Data-Interface/README.md

-# Binance price data importer
+# Binance API Price Data Interface

 Using Binance's API this script obtains the historical price data of a specified asset, given the time range and time frame of interest as inputs.
 This price data is then parsed in to a dataframe ready for use in backtesting trading strategies or simply data visualisation.